Oceanic zone

-It is the region of open sea beyond the edge of the continental shelf and includes 65% of the ocean’s completely open water.
-The oceanic zone has a wide array of undersea terrain, including trenches that are often deeper than Mount Everest is tall, as well as deep-sea volcanoes and ocean basins.
+It is the region of open sea beyond the edge of the continental shelf and includes 65% of the ocean's completely open water.
+The oceanic zone has a wide array of undersea terrain, including trenches that are often deeper than Mount Everest is tall, as well as deep-sea volcanoes and basins.
 While it is often difficult for life to sustain itself in this type of environment, many species have adapted and do thrive in the oceanic zone.

-There are four ocean zones: the Sunlight zone, the Twilight zone, the Midnight zone, and the Abyssal zone.
+The open ocean is vertically divided into four zones: the sunlight zone, twilight zone, midnight zone, and abyssal zone.

 Sub zones

 The Mesopelagic (disphotic) zone, which is where only small amounts of light penetrate, lies below the Epipelagic zone.
 This zone is often referred to as the "Twilight Zone" due to its scarce amount of light.
 Temperatures in the Mesopelagic zone range from 5 to 4 C. The pressure is higher here, it can be up to 10100 kPa and increases with depth.

 54% of the ocean lies in the Bathypelagic (aphotic) zone into which no light penetrates.
 This is also called the midnight zone and the deep ocean.
 Due to the complete lack of sunlight, photosynthesis cannot occur and the only light source is bioluminescence.
 Water pressure is very intense and the temperatures are near freezing (range 0 to 6 C).